 The Collector’s Edition

 In addition to the regular releases, available in stores, we are also offering a Limited Collector’s Edition featuring, exclusive packaging and a 20-page booklets written by Ricky Riccardi – Director of Research Collections for the Louis Armstrong House Museum and author of best selling book “What A Wonderful World.”
-This booklet also contains rare photo material held in the Louis Armstrong Collection.
+These booklets also contains rare photo material held in the Louis Armstrong Collection.

 About the origin of the recordings

 During his lifetime Louis Armstrong amassed a huge collection of recordings.
 From live concerts to studio and broadcast recordings, the range is extensive.
 The majority of these recordings along with other Armstrong Artifacts are held in the Louis Armstrong Collection at Queens College in New York.
 The Louis Armstrong Legacy Series will bring a selection of these recordings from Louis’s personal collection to the public for the first time ever.

 Series producer, Jerry Roche said “Producing this music will mean people can connect again with the greatness of Louis Armstrong.”

 The first release in the series is titled “The Standard Oil Sessions”.
 This 50+ minute recording was recorded in San Francisco, California on January 20, 1950 by the Standard Oil Company for their radio show, “Musical Map of America.”
 The recording was episode 19, “Musical Story of New Orleans,” and featured Louis Armstrong, Jack Teagarden and Earl Hines.
 For reasons not known, the broadcast was never made and Louis was personally given the acetate discs of the sessions.